MekhyW/CookieBaker-AI/README.md

 ### Media tokenization step:

 - At least for now, only images are supported.
 Text-to-speech and video-to-image should be done by the client before sending to the endpoint
-- The image is first pre-processed with an OCR model (PaddleOCR)
-- The image is then processed with a visual-text question answering model (LLaVA-Phi3-Mini)
+- The image is processed with a visual-text question answering model (LLaVA-Phi3)

 ### Response step: